 Here’s a brief list of the application that is available as the default installation.

 - Tux Application package (Math, Speech, Typing with Braille)

 - dconf Editor

-When I first look at the application list, I was surprised to see the list of applications.
+When I first looked at the application list, I was surprised to see the list of applications.
 Almost all popular applications are pre-loaded.
 The user need not install anything else.
-This distro can even be perfect for other general users who just want the Linux distro to work after installing without any tweaks.
+This distro can even be perfect for other general users who want the Linux distro to work after installing without any tweaks.

 You might ask, what about updates and upgrades?
-Well, this distro includes an in-house utility “coco-patcher”.
+Well, this distro includes an in-house utility, “coco-patcher”.
 This script is available as a menu item.
 When launched, it can do that “sudo apt update && sudo apt upgrade” automatically without any further input.
 Impressive indeed.